 I opened my dojo in order to pass on the knowledge that I have obtained as well as dedicate myself to preserving the traditional ideas of budo.
 Keeping a true martial spirit alive in today’s ultra modern world is not an easy task.
 However, I fully believe that a true martial art is a way of life and not something one should view as a hobby or a sport.
 Many like myself when I was young, will begin their training with little idea of what they are truly getting into.
 Many only hold true what they see in movies or TV to be what the martial arts are.
 Thoughts of getting in shape or learning self defense moves are what most set out to achieve.
 But with time and proper guidance one will eventually realize that with the right approach toward training one can gain more than he or she would ever imagine from the study of budo.
 One of the many philosophies that I teach my students is that through the old ways one can better understand the new.
 What this means is that by studying what some would call "classical" techniques we can see how these techniques are not outdated and are still viable in today’s world.
 One just needs to understand how they would be applied mentally or physically in a modern world.
 With this deeper knowledge of budo each student will take more than just technical, physical movement from each lesson.
 He or she will become more enlightened as to who they are and how they fit into the grand scheme of things.
 When I began my training my intentions was never to eventually teach and open a school, it just happened.
 I feel this life chose me.
 Donjitsu Do is who I am and what I believe and I want to share its benefits with others.
 This is why I opened this dojo.

 My martial arts journey began in 1980.
-Now, at the time of writing this, I am 44 years old and I have been studying budo for most of my life and still consider myself as just beginning my training.
+I am now 49 years old and I have been studying budo for most of my life and still consider myself as just beginning my training.
 Looking back to the beginning of my training, I remember very clearly how the role of having the coveted “black belt” played in my mind.
 I started the martial arts because of an older friend that I admired and respected.
 I went in not knowing anything about the martial arts other than what I had seen in the movies.
 Like most people in the 80’s, Bruce Lee and the mystic Ninja played its part in my fascination with the martial arts.
 This notion of what I thought was a kind of magic drew me in.
 However, now I understand what the magic is and how it works.
 Although, at that time, I thought being a black belt was the thing to be, and it was something that I just had to become.
 Then I began to see what other people saw when they looked at a black belt - anyone with a black belt must be feared, and were untouchable.
 When you worked with them you might as well forget trying, you haven't a chance.
 This fear was based on the color of the belt or how many stripes were on it.
 I also noticed the attitude of some of the higher-ranking students, which at that time scared me.
 But I believe in the long run, it made me a stronger and better person because I wasn’t going to let that happen to me.
 The attitudes of many of the black belts were, “I'm better than you are", “Get out of my way!”
 This was the very thing that turned me against the belt.
 By this time I was a yellow belt and in my mind had decided that I would never test again.
 I did not want any man to fear me because of the color of my belt.
 I wanted them to respect me only for my abilities.
 I did just that for quite some time.
 Actually I don't remember how long I held the rank of yellow belt.
 I do remember that I was pushed and encouraged by my instructor to test from belt to belt.
 Don't get me wrong, I earned every belt, and wanted to be the best green, blue, or red belt that I could be.
 I was considered a bit rough or wild and at times when the instructor would "say get a partner" I would have a trouble getting someone to work with me.
 This is actually how I met my closest friend, even today other than my wife.
 He was one of the senior black belts but not like the others, no ego.
 When we first met, he was actually sent in to give me a beat down or humbling to calm me down or I guess put me in my place.
 However after working with him he realized that I was just very intense and was there to learn.
 I was always the one who wanted to test my skills against someone better.
 This was in no way arrogance but what drove me to become better than I was.
 I wanted to work with the higher ranks.
 I believed that this would quickly let me know if I was on the right path.
 I guess it was my way of beating the right way of doing things into my head, literally.
 Oh, and I took my beating and many more after that but it was because that is the way I wanted it and felt that was how I was going to learn it properly.
 I remember getting up off of the mat so many times saying to myself “well that didn’t work” but I would hobble back into position and try it again.

 Martial arts had become my whole life, it was what I lived for.
 I began training with the guy who is now my best friend and the one sent to beat me down, along with another friend who would eventually help me open my school.
 It was a small Monday night class, which on a good night might have five people.
 There was a 2nd Dan teaching this class, and another that would teach from time to time who liked to train hard.
 I had always trained as hard as I could, but this was different.
 They would soon help me push myself to limits that I didn't think were possible.I couldn't get enough of this kind of training; it was exactly how I wanted to train.
 It was either do it right, or get the crap kicked out of you.